senaite/senaite.core/src/senaite/core/tests/doctests/Contacts.rst

     >>> len(brains)
     1

-Searching by `listing_searchable_text` should find the SupplierContact:
+Searching by `listing_searchable_text` should find the SupplierContact by first name:

     >>> brains = api.search(
     ...     {